ssm/ssm-nifi/README.md

 local state and with zookeeper for cluster state.
 The `redis` method is not managed with this module.

+Cluster: Management of a NiFi cluster with this module is not settled yet.
+Enabling clustering with `cluster => true` will break the default, built-in single-user authorization.

 To manage more configuration files, add a file resource of your own, and set the related property using the `nifi_properties` class parameter.